POLICY:

 9. Pandemic/Epidemic:

-• Prevention: 222 wavelength UV light on public surfaces, as part of standard cleaning.
+• Prevention: 222 wavelength UV light on public surfaces, as part of standard cleaning, specifically effective for killing the SARS-CoV-2 .
 Filtered ventilation in all public spaces classified as “essential.”
 Regular voluntary screening for transmittable infections.
 Incentivise staying home when sick (guaranteed paid sick leave).

 • Response: quarantine (with UBI and guaranteed housing).
 Drone delivery and messenger access.